Rookeh/GameTracker/readme.md

 Not all game providers expose the same level of detail, and there are some caveats that apply to certain providers.
 For more details, see the links above.

+**NOTE:** Needless to say, this project is not affiliated with any of the above organisations.

 ## What works (mostly!):

  - User accounts, so that multiple users can each manage their own aggregated game libraries.